Subscribe our newsletter here and get 10%* off your next purchase! (terms & conditions*)

 As a consequence, special E. coli strains or extra plasmids are not required and a broad range of culture media and conditions can be used.
 For example, glucose minimal media and even the XL1-Blue bacterial strain, which carries an episomal copy of the tetracycline resistance gene, can be used for expression.
 The pASK-IBA expression system is stable under many conditions, including fermentation, and is easy-to-handle.

-Further elements of the vectors are a tandem ribosome binding site (RBS) which ensures efficient initiation of translation, the strong terminator of the lipoprotein gene in order to prevent read-through, the intergenic region of the bacteriophage f1 which provides a means for preparing ssDNA and a b-lactamase or chloramphenicol acetyl transferase gene*.
+Further elements of the vectors are a tandem ribosome binding site (RBS) which ensures efficient initiation of translation, the strong terminator of the lipoprotein gene in order to prevent read-through, the intergenic region of the bacteriophage f1 which provides a means for preparing ssDNA and a chloramphenicol acetyl transferase gene.
 The vectors do not mediate resistance against tetracycline.

 Reference: Skerra, A. (1994).
 Use of the tetracycline promoter for the tightly regulated production of a murine antibody fragment in Escherichia coli.
 Gene, 151, 131-135.